EC-KitY/EC-KitY/docs/architecture/population.md

 Each Subpopulation defines its own individual representation and fitness evaluation function.

 We usually refer to the simple case, where only one subpopulation exists in the entire evolutionary algorithm.
+However, multiple Subpopulation objects should be used for Coevolution, Island models etc.